mkromkamp/rescheduler-lite/README.md

 Where these *things* are usually really project specific the scheduling of these jobs is not.
 Still it can be a hassle to get job scheduling setup in a convenient and low maintenance fashion.

 rescheduler-lite aims to take away this generic scheduling of jobs while not having any opinions around the way these jobs are implemented or executed.
-All of this while being easy to deploy and maintain for smaller teams or companies.
+All of this while being easy to deploy and maintain for smaller teams.

-# High level architecture
+# High level architec

 Describe architecture overview